pkdone/mongo-multi-svr-generator/README.md

 Automates the configuring/running of a quick and dirty, self contained, replicated and sharded MongoDB environment on the local Linux host machine, to help a user explore these features - not to be used for real production environments.

-By default, creates an environment containing the following 11 server processes:
+By default, creates an environment containing the following 11 server processes, listening on different local ports:

               --REPLICA-0 mongod
         SHARD0--REPLICA-1 mongod